Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/FileContent/getLength_en.md

 ##EXAMPLES##

-* Open a banary file and get a file descriptor;
+* Open a banary file and get a file descriptor.

 ```lang-javascript
 > var file = new File( "/opt/sequoiadb/file.dump" )
 ```

-* Read the contents of the file into the fileContent object( For more detail, please reference [File::readContent](reference/Sequoiadb_command/File/readContent) );
+* Read the contents of the file into the fileContent object( For more detail, please reference [File::readContent](reference/Sequoiadb_command/File/readContent) ).

 ```lang-javascript
 > var content = file.readContent( 10000 )